July 10, 2024

 The chart shows the share of children at the end of lower-secondary school age — aged 12 to 15 — who meet the minimum proficiency set by UNESCO in reading comprehension.
 This means they can connect the main ideas across various texts, understand the author’s intentions, and draw reasoned conclusions.

 Only around half of children of this age can read this well.
 In countries like Ireland and South Korea, more than 8 in 10 children reach this level.
-But in poorer countries like Senegal, Zambia, and Cambodia, less than 1 in 20 do.
+But in poorer countries like Senegal, Zambia, and Cambodia, fewer than 1 in 20 do.

 These numbers include all children of middle school age, not just those who attend school.